AustinNelson02/linear_algebra_library/README.md

 # linear_algebra_library
-A linear algebra library with
+A linear algebra library with useful methods and algrotihms.